oatlog/oatlog/doc/report/main.typ

 === Rustc spans across files

+#TODO[I think this is confusing for anyone unfamiliar with the code]

 Proc-macros are provided spans, which are essentially byte ranges of the original source code.
 However, when tokenizing arbitrary strings, spans are not provided.
 This is solved by in addition to parsing from Rust tokens, we implement our own sexp parser and insert our own byte ranges.